 Veeck remarried in 1951, and then promptly purchased 80% ownership in the St. Louis Browns.
 The Browns would be a tough test for the budding marketing whiz, as the Cardinals shared the same park, and were far more popular.
 His first moves were to hire legendary Cardinals Rogers Hornsby (as manager) and Dizzy Dean (as an announcer), although Veeck fired Hornsby by June.

 Thinking of more ideas to get fans into the ballpark, Veeck held a “Drink On The House” Night at Sportsman’s, July 1951.
 In a press photo below, Veeck is seen himself passing out free brews to the surprised Browns’ faithful.
 Somehow, I can’t imagine Fred Wilpon coming down the aisle at Citi Field to hand me a free Brooklyn Lager any time soon.

 It was actually a good way to get the word out about one of the local beer sponsors, Falstaff, St. Louis’ own.
-The label below is the same as on the beers above, and below that, a Falstaff beer ad with ol’ Diz.
+Below, a Falstaff beer ad with ol’ Diz.

 Either way, it seems to have worked out better than future Veeck promotions, which grew increasingly unusual.
 Only a month later was the famous Eddie Gaedel game, in which Veeck used the services of a “little person” to go up for an at-bat for the Browns (he walked).